EricWay1024/Homological-Algebra-Notes/ha/2-ab.typ

   $
     Ker(coker(f)) = IM(f)
   $
   by construction.
-Hence the image and coimage coincide up to isomorphism, i.e. any $f$ is strict.
+Hence the image and coimage coincide up to isomorphism, i.e., any $f$ is strict.
 ]

 #remark[